Zgibbs58/Calendar-App/README.md

 ## Description

-The Work-DaySchedular is a single page front-end web application that displays time slots for a standard working day.
+The Work-Day-Scheduler is a single page, front-end web application that displays time slots for a standard working day.
 At the top of the page is the title, description, and the current day.
 What follows is a display of each time slot.
 Each one has a text area where the user can input a task that needs to be completed and a save button to save the task to the slot.
 When the page is refreshed, the text remains inside the corresponding time slot.

 ## Usage